-Some people who have psoriasis (a skin condition with red, itchy, scaly patches) get a form of arthritis (painful inflammation and stiffness of the joints) called psoriatic arthritis.
+Some people who have psoriasis — a skin condition with red, itchy, scaly patches — develop a form of arthritis called psoriatic arthritis.
 This condition is characterized by red skin patches topped with silvery scales.
 According to the Mayo Clinic, most people who develop psoriatic arthritis are diagnosed with psoriasis first.

 Not everyone with psoriatic arthritis has the same experience.
 However, just about everyone has flare-ups.
-Flare-ups are when symptoms are more intense and worse than they normally are.
-These bad times will alternate with other times when you’re in remission or your symptoms improve.
-These flare-ups mean that some days you feel better than others.
+Flare-ups are when symptoms are worse than usual.
+During flare-ups, some days you feel better than others.
 According to the American College of Rheumatology, some people only have occasional flare-ups.
-However, others have chronic pain, which can damage joints if left untreated.
+Other people have chronic pain flare-ups, which can damage joints if left untreated.